-Local resident Dennis Ballard also noted how proud he is to consider O’Brien a family friend, noting that O’Brien has always maintained time to be a Sunday school teacher at the Church of Jesus Christ of Ladder Day Saints in LCF.
+Local resident Dennis Ballard also noted how proud he is to consider O’Brien a family friend, noting that O’Brien has always maintained time to be a Sunday school teacher at the Church of Jesus Christ of Latter Day Saints in LCF.

 “I feel safer because of him in this new position — it makes us all feel very good,” he said.
 “He’s very intuitive and very calm under fire.
 I think everyone is going to love him, on both sides.”